Skip to content

 Sub-Element Description

-Output The stdout output of the command
+Output The combined stdout+stderr output of the command

 Requires explicit opt-in